sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

       :alt: Databricks
       :width: 90%

-   .. note:: Make sure that pip, etc. is already installed on that machine.
+   .. note:: Make sure that pip with latest version is already installed on that machine.

 Step 5 : Install Dependency for JDBC Driver